abhishek-kumar-code/Redfish_Public/Specification.md

 The service shall return the OData service document as a JSON object by using the `application/json` MIME type.

 The JSON object shall contain the `@odata.context` context property set to `/redfish/v1/$metadata`.

-This context tells a generic OData client how to find the [service metadata](#service-metadata) that describes the types that the service exposes.

 The JSON object shall include a `value` property set to a JSON array that contains an entry for the [service root](#service-root-request) and each resource that is a direct child of the service root.